IHaveNoIdea-HAH/TetrisPerson/README.md

 ## Instructions to setting up the website.
 In order to run the project.
 Download the zip file from github.
 Once downloaded.
-Unzip the file and open the "TetrisPerson-main" folder.
+Unzip the file and open the "html" folder.
-Click "Index.html" to begin your experience with the website.
+Click "UserExperience.html" to begin your experience with the website.

-Another way to start up the website is trhough using this link: https://ihavenoidea-hah.github.io/TetrisPerson/

-# Things needed to be finished
-A footer
-Proper pictures
-Better design to making the website more appealing.
-More interactive and responsive webpage.
 # Reference list
 Slaying The Dragon (2022).
 Learn CSS Positioning Quickly With A Real World Example.
 YouTube.
 Available at: https://www.youtube.com/watch?v=MxEtxo_AaZ4.W3School (2020).
 CSS object-fit Property. [online] www.w3schools.com.
 Available at: https://www.w3schools.com/css/css3_object-fit.asp.W3Schools (2020).